tezos-commons/baseDAO/docs/registry.md

 We store these two `big_map`s separately because we want to include `proposalId` for deleted keys as well.
 Alternatively, we can merge them and store `option v` values.
 It should be treated as an implementation detail.
-There is additional data to implement configuration lambdas, it's an implementation detail as well.
+There is additional data to implement configuration callbacks, it's an implementation detail as well.

 Proposals can be of different type and include (`proposal_metadata`) different data: